Justin Moed

-Justin Moed is a Democratic member of the Indiana House of Representatives, representing the 97th district since 2013.
+Justin Moed (born 1983/1984) is a Democratic member of the Indiana House of Representatives, representing the 97th district since 2013.

 Moed earned his bachelor's degree from Butler University, then worked as doorkeeper for the Indiana House of Representatives.
 He worked up to senior policy analyst, then decided to run for office.

 Early life and education

 Moed graduated from Butler University in Indianapolis in 2006.

 Legislative career

 Justin Moed serves as the Democratic Whip in the Indiana House of Representatives.
 He is the ranking minority member of the Public Policy Committee.
 Moed is a member of the Agriculture and Rural Development committee, as well as the Local Government committee.

 Justin Moed has served as the representative for the citizens of Indiana's 97th district since 2013.
 Democrats have been in the minority for the duration of his time in office, so Moed had to work across party lines to deliver results for his constituents.